xie186/BioTLDR/README.md

 ![](images/TLDRbook.gif)

-Lots of times, we need to go back to privious old project to see what command line we used.
-Or we need to read the help message or sometimes the manual again to figure out how we can run the command.
+Lots of times, we need to go back to old projects to see how a command was used previously.
+Or we need to read the help message or the manual again, sometime dozens of pages, to figure out how we can run the command.
 This will consume a large amount of time.

 BioTLDR is developped to solve this problem.
 You can just simply type `BioTDLR -c <command>`, you can get the simplified help messages.
 Here are two examples: